JoachimWeise/website/content/post/2019-10-19-first-post.md

 {{</ highlight >}}

+I was facing issues with this setup when I accidentally deleted the content of the loca `/public` folder, which led to error messages like `fatal: in unpopulated submodule 'public'`.
+The following approach seems to help: delete references to the submodule in `.gitmodules`, `.git\config` and `.git\modules`.
+Then remove the `public` folder and execute `git rm -r public`, then add the submodule again as described above.

-Hosting with Gitlab is also easy.
+Hosting with Gitlab seems to me more straightforward.
 A `.gitlab-ci.yml` file in the root directory of the Hugo site configures the GitLab CI on how to build the site:

 {{< highlight YAML >}}
 image: monachus/hugo